stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

 The `init` method is added to the nested pipeline stage builders to clone the configuration.
-We are also forced to refactor some of the nested builders that previously operated directly on the underlying Vulkan descriptor to support cloning (since JNA structures cannot easily be cloned).
+We are also forced to refactor some of the nested builders that previously operated directly on the underlying Vulkan descriptor to support cloning (since JNA structures cannot easily be copied).

 In the demo application the pipeline configuration is modified to derive a second wireframe pipeline: